Skip to main content

 Lyophilized retatrutide is typically stored refrigerated at 2–8 °C with protection from light.
 Reconstituted solutions are generally reported to be stable for several weeks under refrigeration, though published stability data for this newer molecule is more limited than for semaglutide or tirzepatide.

-How long does reconstituted retatrutide last? +
+How long does Retatrutide last? +